linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/Capital Asset Pricing Models.md

 We refer to the beta coefficient in equation (13) as "beta<sub>1963</sub>" since it is the subject of Sharpe's 1963 article.
 We contrast the properties of this beta with that of the beta that arises from the Sharpe-Lintner CAPM.
 The latter we will refer to as "beta<sub>1964</sub>" since it is the subject of Sharpe (1964).

-# Beta1964
+## Beta<sub>1964</sub>

 We noted that the SL-CAPM makes various assumptions about the world, including that all investors are mean-variance efficient, have the same beliefs, and can lend or borrow all they want at the same "risk-free" interest rate.
 Note, however, one assumption that the SL-CAPM does not make it that the covariances among securities satisfy equation (13).
 On the contrary, the assumptions it makes concerning covariances are quite general.
 They are consistent with equation (13) but do not require it.
 They are also consistent with the existence of industry factors as noted by King, or other sources of systematic risk such as those identified by Rosenberg.

 As previously noted, the beta that appears in the CAPM relationship of equation (5) (which we now refer to as  $\beta_{1964}$ ) is the regression of the  $i$ th security's return against the return on the market portfolio.
 This is defined whether or not the covariance structure is generated by the single-factor model of equation (13).
-Equation (5) is an assertion about the expected return of a security and how it relates to the regression of the security's return against the marketportfolio return.
+Equation (5) is an assertion about the expected return of a security and how it relates to the regression of the security's return against the market portfolio return.
 Unlike equation (13), it is not an assertion about how security returns covary.

 One source of confusion between beta $_{1963}$  and beta $_{1964}$  is that William Sharpe presented each of them.
 Sharpe, however, has never been confused on this point.
 In particular, when explaining beta $_{1964}$  he emphasizes that he derived it without assuming equation (13).

-# Propositions about Betas
+## Propositions about Betas

 Table 4 lists various propositions about betas and indicates whether they are true or false for beta $_{1963}$  or beta $_{1964}$ .
 The first column presents each proposition, the second indicates whether the proposition is true or false for beta $_{1963}$ , and the third column indicates the same for beta $_{1964}$ .
 Most of the propositions in Table 4 are true for one of the betas and false for the other.

-# Proposition 1
+### Proposition 1

 Because of the definition of a regression beta in general, both  $\beta_{1963}$  and  $\beta_{1964}$  equal